-In early 1935, Meyer Driscoll led the attack against the Japanese M-1 cipher machine, “The ORANGE” as US military referred to it.
-The M-1 had task to encrypt the diplomatic communications of Japanese naval attaches around the world.
+In early 1935, Meyer Driscoll led the attack against the Japanese M-1 cipher machine, “The ORANGE,” as the US military referred to it.
+The M-1 had the task to encrypt Japanese naval attaches’ diplomatic communications around the world.

-At the same time, Driscoll supported the introduction of early machine support for cryptanalysis against Japanese naval code systems.
+At the same time, Driscoll supported early machine support for cryptanalysis against Japanese naval code systems.

-She also attempted to break German cipher machines, too.
-Early in World War II, Mrs. Driscoll made effort to violate the German naval Enigma machine, although this work was superseded by the U.S.-U.K. cryptologic exchanges in 1942-43.
+She also attempted to break German cipher machines too.
+Early in World War II, Mrs. Driscoll made an effort to violate the German naval Enigma machine, although the U.S.-U.K. cryptologic exchanges superseded this work in 1942-43.

 Conclusion: Agnes Meyer Driscoll

 Mrs. Driscoll joined the new national cryptologic agencies.
 These were the Armed Forces Security Agency in 1949.
-Then she served in the National Security Agency since 1952.
+Then she served in the National Security Agency in 1952.

-She unsuccessfully attempted to break the so-called “Venona code” a Vernam-based cipher.
-Soviet spies employed it to transfer the secrets of the atomic bomb from the US.
+She unsuccessfully attempted to break the so-called “Venona code,” a Vernam-based cipher.
+Soviet spies employed it to transfer the atomic bomb’s secrets from the US.

 She died in 1971.

-Her cryptanalytical work brough his homeland a unvaluable contributions in solving the military codes of WW2.
+Her cryptanalytical work brought his homeland invaluable contributions in solving the military codes of WW2.